RubenBranco/pyifttt/README.rst

 .. code:: python

-    from pyifttt.webhook import SendEndNotification
+    from pyifttt.webhook import SendCompletionNotification

-    with SendEndNotification('test_event'):
+    with SendCompletionNotification('test_event'):
         execute_long_job()

 This will send a push notification to your smartphone or other device with the following structure:

 ::

-    The program long_job.py, running on host machine Server1, finished at 2019-11-22T19:09:01.441997.
+    The program long_job.py, running on host machine Server1, finished at November 22, 2019 at 09:30PM.

 If it had found an exception, it would show the following message:

 ::

-    The program long_job.py, running on host machine Server1, finished at 2019-11-22T19:09:01.441997.
+    The program long_job.py, running on host machine Server1, finished at November 22, 2019 at 09:30PM.
 Got exception KeyboardInterrupt.

-An optional argument to SendEndNotification is the IFTTT key, which as previously described, has several ways of input.
+An optional argument to SendCompletionNotification is the IFTTT key, which as previously described, has several ways of input.

 If you prefer to not use it as a context manager, you also use it in the following way: